The Secret to Making a Good First Impression - According to Science

 A subtle smile

 Smile, but not too much.
 Turn your mouth up slightly but not in an exaggerated way as this suggests falseness or nervousness.
 That’s the key.
 Indeed, a smile always makes a good impression.
-As a matter of fact, this gesture is the most effective form of social glue and one that you should carry with you always.
+As a matter of fact, this gesture is the most effective form of social glue and one that you should always carry with you.

 In this universe, where we all make quick judgments, a smile can always help.
-However, research suggests it must be a subtle, relaxed, and evocative smile, but never forced.
+However, research suggests it must be a subtle, relaxed, and evocative smile, and never forced.

 Achieving this kind of smile might not be as easy as you may think.
 For this reason, it doesn’t hurt to practice it in front of the mirror so you can achieve a natural, empathetic, and friendly expression.